-- In the build context, you can open and close workspaces and build or re-build the application executable file. - In the debug context you set the emulated MCU configuration (this step is described in Section 3.13) and debug the executable file created while in the build context.
+- In the build context, you can open and close workspaces and build or re-build the application executable file. - In the debug context you set the emulated MCU configuration (this step is described in Section 3.13 on page 37) and debug the executable file created while in the build context.